Says ‘California does not need another bank for the one percent’

 The National Bar Association will hold a “Day of Action” today from 6 to 9 p.m. in L.L.
 White Hall at Holman United Methodist Church, 3320 W. Adams Blvd.

-The American Red Cross encourages eligible donors to give blood during Liver Awareness Month in October.
+The American Red Cross encourages eligible donors to make a point to give blood before the busy holiday season arrives.